GrantMCA93/Project-1-Band-Website-/README.md

 This project is to create frontend website for a band using various resources.
 The audience for this website is for people with an interest in the band the monkees.
 -page by page walkthrough of website-
-Page 1- Home page is the first page of the website, the page has an image of the band page 2- Music Videos page contains the music video for the song daydream believer.
+Page 1 - Home page is the first page of the website, the page has an image of the band page 2 - Music Videos page contains the music video for the song daydream believer.
-Page 3- Songs page has audio files for 4 of there songs Page 4- Band Members page providing a biography of each band member.
+Page 3 - Songs page has audio files for 4 of there songs Page 4 - Band Members page providing a biography of each band member.
-Page 5- Booking page where you can book the band for events, weddings, bars, corporate events etc.

-*-sources used for website design include-*
+Page 5 - Booking page where you can book the band for events, weddings, bars, corporate events etc. page 6 - Thank you page for booking The Monkees *-sources used for website design include-*
 -The code itself wasn’t copied from these websites but design ideas were taken from these website.-